oelarnes/spells/README.md

 and `AGG` must be derivable at the individual row level on one or both base views. `CARD_ATTR` must be derivable at the individual row level from the card file. `AGG` can depend on any column present after summing over groups, and can include polars Expression aggregations.
 Arbitrarily long chains of aggregate dependencies are supported.

 - `expr`: A polars expression or function returning a polars expression giving the derivation of the column value at the first level where it is defined.
+The name is inferred from the dictionary key in the extensions argument, you do not need to specify an alias.
     - For `NAME_SUM` columns, `expr` must be a function of `name` which will result in a list of expressions mapped over all card names.
     - `PICK_SUM` columns can also be functions on `name`, in which case the value will be a function of the value of the `PICK` field.
     - `AGG` columns that depend on `NAME_SUM` columns reference the prefix (`cdef.name`) only, since the unpivot has occured prior to selection.